 The Graduate School of Theology is accredited by the Commission on Accrediting of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275-1110; (412) 788-6505, ext.
-226. The following degree programs are approved by the Commission on Accrediting: The Master of Arts in Ministry, the Master of Arts in New Testament, and the Master of Divinity.
+226. The following degree programs are approved by the Commission on Accrediting: The Master of Arts in Ministry, the M.A.
+(New Testament), and the Master of Divinity.